by D. W.

 Some students experience their first symptoms of bipolar disorder in college, while others find themselves returning to college after an absence caused by their symptoms.
-Whatever your circumstances, here are some tips to help you be an effective student:
+Whatever your circumstances, here are some tips to help you be an effective student:1

 1. Customize your education: Begin by taking a couple classes at a time, rather than a full load.
 Consider attending a local school or community college near your support system.
 Determine if classroom style or online classes would be better for you.
-Communicate with your teachers about your Bipolar, if possible.
+Communicate with your teachers about your condition, if possible.
 Let them know if you are feeling overwhelmed and ask for accommodations.
 Enlist the support of disability services on campus.

 2. Have a study plan: It is important that you set rules for yourself so that you are in control and not your Bipolar.
 Decide how long you are going to study, then set a timer.